-Looks like you are interested in transferring your phone number to Ting but don't know where to start.
+Are you interested in transferring your current phone number to Ting but don't know where to start?
 This article will walk you through moving the number from your old inferior carrier to Ting!
 We'll also answer some of your frequently asked questions about moving a number.

 How to transfer your phone number

 You will need to have some information from the current carrier that has your number.
 You will need:

 - Phone number you want to move

 Some carriers do not have port-out pins or passwords.
 We can help you find the right details most of the time - check out our carrier porting information help article.

 Wireless phone numbers take anywhere up to 24 hours, but in our experience, they make their way over to us a lot faster.
 Landlines, Google voice or other VOIP numbers can take 5-7 days.

 - Go to Ting.com and click Activate

 - Sign in to your Ting account by entering your email and password and clicking Sign in, or select Create one to begin creating your new Ting account if needed.